Luka Jantjie: Death and Significance

-In August 1897, the colonial police invaded the Langeberg Mountains where Jantjie and other rebels had orchestrated a last stand.
-Jantjie was discovered by Temple Smythe, a member of the Cape Medical Staff Corps, in a cave on the Gamasep Kopje near Olifantshoek.
-Jantjie opened fire upon Smythe's approach, however, his gun misfired.
-Smythe took this opportunity and shot Jantjie in the head with a revolver.
-As a sign of humiliation and a warning to other rebels, it was reported that, while Jantjie was dying, Smythe and his troops posed to take photos with him.
-When Jantjie died, the British troops decapitated his corpse and took his head as a trophy.
+In August 1897, the colonial police invaded the Langeberg Mountains where Jantjie and other rebels had orchestrated a fight against the colonial force.
+After the Langeberg Uprising in 1897 also known as 'Galeshewe's War or 'Ntwa ya Matlhabanelo (an uprising led by Kgosi Jantjie, Kgosi Toto and Kgosi Galeshewe), a British invader, captain of the Cape Town Highlanders (James Samuel Searle) led the mutilation of Kgosi Jantjie’s body.'

+In a cave on the Ga-masepa Kopje near Olifantshoek, Jantjie opened fire upon James Samuel Searle's approach with his companions, killing two Searle took this opportunity and shot Jantjie in the head with a revolver.
+The rebel leader (as they had described him) Luka Jantje, who had died bravely in the fight against the colonial forces, was buried where he fell.
+Soon afterwards Searle offered 5 pounds to anyone who would bring him Jantje’s head.
+5 pounds was a lot of money and in short order he had the head.
+As a sign of humiliation, it was reported that, while Jantjie was dying, Searle and his troops posed to take photos with him, decapitated his corpse and took his head as a trophy.

 Jantjie's death is regarded as the collapse of the Tswana resistance.
 In the aftermath, 4 000 men, women and children of the Bwere were taken captive and sent to the Cape Colony to work as unpaid labour for local white farmers.
 Many of the rebels were hanged for their contribution in orchestrating the rebellion.
 The rebellion officially ended on 3 August 1897 following the death of over 1 500 men.
 Currently there is no record of where Jantjie's remains are buried, nor the fate of his skull.

 In 2011 the book Luka Jantjie: Resistance Hero of the South African Frontier was published.
 Authored by Kevin Shillington, the book recounts Jantjie's legacy and contributions.
 In April 2016, a building on Sol Plaatje University campus, Kimberley, was renamed Luka Jantjie House in Jantjie's honor.